 2. Layered View (Context Diagram) – to define all the relevant elements into one overall view (with elements from different layers and aspects)

-3. Interaction View (Co-operation Diagram) – to illustrate the data flows between the applications, actors or processes.
+3. Interaction View (Co-operation Diagram) – to illustrate information flows between the applications, actors or processes.

 With these diagram types, every development target, service etc. can be modeled to pro specificvide enough information for decision making and development purposes.
 These diagram types can answer to following questions related to certain development target: